liflab/beepbeep-3-book/markdown/advanced/README.md

 ## Basic input/output

-So far, the data sources we used in our examples were simple, hard-coded `QueueSource`s.
+So far, the data sources used in our examples were simple, hard-coded `QueueSource`s.
 Obviously, the events in real-world use cases are more likely to come from somewhere else: a file, the program's standard input, or some other source.
 BeepBeep's `io` package provides a few functionalities for connecting processor chains to the outside world.

 ### Reading from a file